Join the CargoApps platform with

 The reference values that determine which class a vehicle qualifies for tighten every year.
 Until 2026 the annual reduction is 2.5%, and from 2027 it becomes 3% per year.
 A truck that qualifies for class 2 today may slip back to class 1 in two or three years without any change to the vehicle itself — the bar moves.
 New vehicle purchase decisions need to factor in this trajectory, not just today's classification.

-What this actually costs a real fleet
+What the rates mean for a real fleet

 Long-haul fleet